 Elite boots are those that you worn by Nike professional players on pitches around the world.
 They differ from other models that you’ll find in store and online, we’ll explain the differences and how to spot them.

-Elite boots come in three professional grade soleplates for different types of pitches.
+Elite boots are often released in limited edition colorways and designs, making them popular among collectors and players.
+They tend to come in three pro grade soleplates for different types of pitches.
 The most popular is FG for firm ground and grass pitches, there is also anti-clog for muddy pitches and AG-Pro for artificial grounds.

 Elite Mercurial Boots

-The boot is known for its snug and narrow fit, coupled by a synthetic Vaporposite upper with central lacing for a responsive feel and secure lockdown.
-The Flyknit tongue and internal Avail Q microfibre liner provide the boot's comfort aspect.
+The boot is known for its snug and narrow fit, coupled by a synthetic Vaporposite+ upper with central lacing for a responsive feel and secure lockdown.
+The Flyknit tongue and internal mesh provide the boot’s comfort aspect.

 Superfly Elite is one of the most popular boots of all time and is headlined by long-time poster boy CR7.
 Ronaldo is now joined by other stars like Kylian Mbappe and Jadon Sancho in wearing the Mercurial.

 The unique aspect of these boots is the dynamic fit knitted sock like collar that enhances the sensation of foot-to-boot connection.
-Another feature that backs up its speed boot identity is the Aerotrak soleplate, which has a snappy forefoot to give you the sense of speed boost when accelerating.
-The traction is aggressive thanks to the chevron studs.
+Another feature that backs up its speed boot identity is the Zoom Air unit, the trademark cushioning technology of the Swoosh brand in its running shoes now applied in football boots.
+The traction is aggressive thanks to the Tri-Star studs.

 The low-cut version of the Mercurial is the Vapor, which is favoured by more professionals because of the maximum freedom around the ankle.
-Everything from the Vaporposite down to the Aerotrak soleplate, including the fit and feel, is just the same as the Superfly.
+Everything from the Vaporposite+ down to the Zoom Air outsole, including the fit and feel, is just the same as the Superfly.

 Big name wearers are Bruno Fernandes and Erling Haaland, the boot is the professionals pair of choice, with the Vapor dominating boots worn listings for Europe’s major leagues, the World Cup and Champions League ever year.